HTB Academy - Active Directory Enumeration and Attacks

 BloodHound

-On Windows, we run SharpHound.exe
+On Windows, we run SharpHound.exe to collect data:

 .\SharpHound.exe -c All --zipfilename ILFREIGHT